-Glenn’s leadership and guidance extends well beyond the realm of coaching, motivating her squad to hit the books as well.
-Overall, 24 Orange and White-clad athletes have collected 36 CRCA National Scholar-Athlete honors during Glenn’s tenure.
+Glenn’s student-athletes have also excelled in the classroom.
+Overall, 32 Orange and White-clad athletes have collected 43 CRCA National Scholar-Athlete honors during Glenn’s tenure.
 Under Glenn, the UT program has seen two of its athletes picked to back-to-back ESPN the Magazine Academic All-District IV squads.
 Most recently, Libuse Bruncvíkova’ earned a place on ESPN The Magazine Academic All-District IV second-team.
 Bargreen also picked up second-team accolades from the College Sports Information Directors of America (CoSIDA) in both 2004 and 2005, while Kacey Montgomery garnered the honors in 2002 and 2003.
 Montgomery grabbed a spot on the CoSIDA Academic All-America At-Large First Team both years and received the Edsouth Lady Vol Scholar-Athlete of the Year award in 2002.
-Marissa Allen was presented with the Helen B. Watson Award, given to the Lady Vol athlete with the highest GPA, in both 2004 and 2005.
-This past season, four athletes found themselves named to the Southeastern Conference Freshman Academic Honor Roll, while 18 had their names added to the Academic All-SEC list.
-In 12 years, Glenn has coached a total of 240 SEC Academic Honor Roll members.
+Marissa Allen was presented with the Helen B. Watson Award, given to the Women’s Volunteer athlete with the highest GPA, in both 2004 and 2005.
+Most recently in 2015, 18 student-athletes were named to the SEC Academic Honor Roll and three freshmen were named to the First-Year SEC Academic Honor Roll.
+Sixteen student-athletes were named to the Big 12 Academic All-Conference Team this past season.

-Brownlee and Howell were members of the V8+ shell that grabbed first-place in the C Finals at the 2009 Aramark South/Central Region Sprints.
-Williams coxed her 2V8+ crew to a fourth-place finish in the Petite Final.
-Manned primarily by novice rowers the varsity four and 2V4+ shells produced stellar results, as well.
-Glenn’s top four took first in their respective C Final, while the 2V4+ boat notched a runner-up finish in the D Final.
+Kate Brownlee and Caroline Howell were members of the V8+ shell that grabbed first-place in the “C” Finals at the 2009 Aramark South/Central Region Sprints.
+Jessica Williams coxed her 2V8+ crew to a fourth-place finish in the Petite Final.
+Manned primarily by novice rowers the varsity four and 2V4+ shells produced stellar results.
+Glenn’s top four took first in their respective “C” Final, while the 2V4+ boat notched a runner-up finish in the “D” Final.

 UT’s 2005 Varsity 8+ shell ranked sixth in the final USRowing/CRCA Varsity Eight Poll and finished a program-record eighth at the NCAA Championships in Sacramento, Calif.
 Bargreen and Dana Forbes earned CRCA National Scholar-Athlete honors, while that duo was joined by Bagwell and Pemberton on the CRCA All-South Region squads.
 The 2005 squad produced 13 rowers on the 2005 Southeastern Conference Spring Academic Honor Roll.

-Tennessee saw great accomplishments in 2003-04, as the Varsity 8+ finished 10th in the final USRowing/CRCA Varsity Eight Poll and mirrored that with a 10th-place showing at the NCAA Championships in Sacramento, Calif.
+In 2003-04, Tennessee saw the Varsity 8+ finish 10th in the final USRowing/CRCA Varsity Eight Poll and mirror that with a 10th-place showing at the NCAA Championships in Sacramento, Calif.
 The squad had another excellent academic showing, as well, with 22 rowers making the SEC Academic Honor Roll and Erin Artz, Bargreen and Nicole Bold earning CRCA National Scholar-Athlete accolades.